cynixx3/third-party-miner-installer-for-ethos/README.md

 # third-party-miner-installer-for-ethos
 This is an introduction to installing third party miners to ethOS with instructions and examples for miner developers to integrate and make ethOS installers / update scripts

-Energi Miner is a claymore like miner that we will be using in this example.
-As you can see from the link below the file description we are installing it by adding it to each claymore function.
+Energi Miner is a ethminer fork that we will be using in this example.
+As you can see from the link below the file description we are installing it by adding it to each ethminer-single function.
 Other miners may require a lot more intergration effort.

 ethOS installs its miners and associated files to /opt/miners/MinerFolder/MinerFiles